 “…For all these reasons, many people push the thought of leaving from their minds, instead resigning themselves to a life of less love, joy, and spiritual/personal fulfillment than they deserve” (Nichole Williams).

-To help you in this dilemma, Hope gives you some guidance that we encourage you to prayerfully consider.
-To do so, please click onto the following web site link to read:
+To help you in this dilemma, Hope gives you some guidance that we encourage you to prayerfully read and consider:

 Sometimes we risk and give more when we stay in a love relationship than we really should.
 And often times, God tries to get our attention to warn us and sometimes stop us from continuing on in a relationship that is toxic.